pepper0707/Tangible-Games/Development Portfolio/01 - Experiments carried out in class/README.md

 ![LDR/Servo Experiment](https://github.com/pepper0707/Tangible-Games/blob/formatting/Development%20Portfolio/01%20-%20Experiments%20carried%20out%20in%20class/FindMaxLight/images/00.jpg)

 Another experiment used a potentiometer to control the brightness of an LED.
 While simple, it got us thinking about rotation as a key mechanic and also highlighted the use of a potentiometer for variable resistance alongside other components such as a speaker, for volume control.

+## Statement of attribution

+- Chloe and Alex: Helped code and put together FindMaxlight experiment
+- All Team Members: Helped figure out wiring for Led/Potentiometer experiment